-Who Is Responsible For Pest Control, Landlords or Tenants?
+Who Is Responsible For Pest Control In DC, MD & VA - Landlords Or Tenants?

 The following question was posted on a public forum for resolving landlord-tenant issues (details have been changed but the facts of the case remain the same):

 "Hi everyone, I live in an old row house in Washington DC.
 I recently rented the apartment with two flat-mates.
 A couple of months after I moved in, I found out the home had mice.
 Initially, I tried to deal with the problem by myself, using mouse traps.
 It didn't work; instead it got worse."

 "Two weeks ago, I told the landlord about the problem and he says to me ‘Oh…that’s been a problem with that address for some time!’.
 When I press him to do something about it, he points me to the pest clause in the lease and says the problem was mine to fix.”

 “Now, I don’t know what to do’ I called a pest expert and he said baiting and trapping would not help.
 If I wanted to solve the problem, I had to fix the holes and gaps in the home.
 This means doing work on the foundation and basement apartment.
 I would also have to move appliances.”

 “…that would cost over $900; more than my share of the monthly rent.
 What should I do?”